Research

 Art, Information and Moral Knowledge

+Theories of information creation and documentation tend to focus on textual forms of information.
+In this project, I articulated how visual art forms are also informational.
 We can learn from art, but what we learn is not in terms of facts.
 Rather, art contributes to our moral knowledge—that is, knowledge of how we should act to live the best life we can.
-In this project, I explore art as an information source in this sense, and how information contributes to moral knowledge.
-Part of this work is in contributing to the design of information technologies to help people cultivate their own moral knowledge through engagement with art.

 Publications